krh5058/cfg_datatool/ReadMe.txt

 	Plot
 	"Plot CFG":
-		- Allows user to single-click on "cfg_datatool" tables, which will plot existing saccade selections on the ILAB main window.
+		- Allows user to single-click or press up/down arrow keys on "cfg_datatool" tables, which will plot existing saccade selections on the ILAB main window.
 		- An attached frame displays the Initial and Final saccade window of the selection, and allows the user to cancel the plotting action.
 		- XY Time plots will highlight Initial saccades in green, and final saccades in cyan.
 		- Plots also draw the offset of the "Delay" period in a dashed, green vertical line, and the onset of the "Feedback" period in a dashed, cyan vertical line.
 See "Necessary files" for more details on experimental trial presentation structure.